Best daily deals

 If you perceive a lack of bass, definitely check the headphones’ fit, as any significant interruption in the seal will cause a lack of bass compared to what’s seen here, and the highs will sound comparatively louder.
 This is when the sound can start to really grate on you, where the fit becomes an actual problem.

-If you’re listening over USB, three presets are available by tapping the system button and waiting for the chime.
+If you’re listening over USB, you can access three presets by tapping the system button and waiting for the chime.
 Each setting has its own advantages and foibles, but to be frank, the best setting is the default one.
-The Entertainment EQ has a lot of emphasis on bass and treble, which might be your thing.
+The Entertainment EQ emphasizes bass and treble, which might be your thing.

 Can you use the Beats Studio Pro for phone calls?